elainewlin/MusicParsed/README.md

     tsc
     eslint . --ext ts,js --fix
-    node -r babel-register-ts scripts/parser-cli.ts

-Deploy:
+### Tests

+    npm run test:unit
+    npm run test:e2e

+### Deploy

     heroku login
     heroku git:remote -a musicparsed
     git push heroku master

-Validate git remotes:
+To troubleshoot, validate git remotes:

     git remote -v

-Run tests:

-    npm run test:unit
-    npm run test:e2e

-Template documentation

-- Use Mustache for rendering HTML templates from JSON files

-- Structure of JSON file
+Codebase documentation:

+- MusicParsed uses Mustache templates.

+- See `lib/song.ts` for the structure of songs.
+The main song data is:
-  - title: string with title of the song
+  - title: string with title of the song.
-  - artist: string with the artist of the song
+  - artist: string with the artist of the song.
-  - allChords: array of strings of all chords in the song ex: ["Am", "F", "C", "G"]
+  - allChords: array of strings of all chords in the song ex: ["Am", "F", "C", "G"].
-  - lines: array of JSON objects for each chord-lyric pair in the song
+  - lines: array of objects for each chord-lyric pair in the song.
+Each line is either:
-    - count: id of the pair, used for jQuery selectors
-    - chord: string with the chords + white spaces
-    - lyrics: string with the lyrics
-    - label: string with label of the section i.e. "Chorus", "Verse 1"
+    - { label: string } - label of the section i.e. "Chorus", "Verse 1"

-- parser-cli (`yarn parser`) makes it easy to generate the JSON files
+    - ChordLyricLine - object representing the chords and corresponding lyrics

 Magic rendering logic: